Cadbury Dairy Milk: Glass and a Half Full Productions (2007–2011)

 In 2007, Cadbury launched a new advertising campaign entitled Gorilla, from a new in-house production company called "Glass And A Half Full Productions".
 The advert was premièred during the season finale of Big Brother 2007, including the Phil Collins song "In the Air Tonight".

 On 28 March 2008, the second Dairy Milk advert produced by Glass and a Half Full Productions aired.
 The ad includes Queen's "Don't Stop Me Now".

 On 5 September 2008, an ad was launched with Bonnie Tyler's "Total Eclipse of the Heart" – a reference to online mash-ups of the commercial, and another using Bon Jovi's song "Livin' on a Prayer".
 Both remakes premiered once again during the finale of Big Brother 2008.

 In January 2009, 'Eyebrows', the third advert in the series, was released, including "Don't Stop the Rock" by Freestyle.

 Glass and a Half Full Records

 A new 'record label' was launched as part of the Glass and a Half Full Productions campaign.
 The first song released was Zingolo featuring Tinny, to promote Fairtrade Dairy Milk.
 A full music video was made incorporating the 60-second ads, as well as a Facebook page.

 Joyville (2012–2014)

 In addition, Cadbury brought the "Joyville" concept into Asia, where Singapore bloggers were invited to join in the campaign in 2013.

 Free The Joy (2014)

 In 2014, Joyville was replaced with the "Free The Joy" campaign.
 The song in a television advert is "Yes Sir, I Can Boogie" by Baccara.
-A new design was launched for Dairy Milk (and its variants) inviting consumers to scan an on-pack QR code and visit a website featuring "Free The Joy" moments.